isomerpages/moe-lakesidepri/pages/School Canteen Advertisement Notice.md

 <b>Interested applicants must meet the following criteria:</b><br>
 <ul><li>Singapore citizen or Singapore Permanent Resident (SPR) for stallholder and stall assistant.</li>
 <li>Able to provide good service, good variety and quality food with reasonable prices determined in consultation with the school.</li>
-<li>Able to provide cooked food that meets the health/nutritional standards set by the Health Promotion Board (HPB) under the “Healthy Meals in Schools Programme (HMSP)” guidelines (see link).</li>
+<li>Able to provide cooked food that meets the health/nutritional standards set by the Health Promotion Board (HPB) under the under the ‘Healthy Meals in Schools Programme (HMSP)’ guidelines (See <a style="text-decoration: none" href="https://www.hpb.gov.sg/schools/school-programmes/healthy-meals-in-schools-programme" target="_blank">link</a>).</li>
 <li>Able to maintain high standard of food safety and personal hygiene.</li>
 <li>Healthy and fit to operate the stall.</li></ul>
 <b>Applicants should preferably fulfil the following criteria:</b><br>
 <ul><li>Successful applicants and stall assistant(s) must possess the WSQ basic Food Hygiene Certificate.</li>
 <li>Possess catering experience or experience operating in a school environment.</li>
 <li>Successful applicant is required to apply for a food stall license from Singapore Food Agency (SFA)</li></ul>
-Shortlisted applicants will be notified for an interview and will be required to provide food sampling for the School Canteen Selection Committee at the applicant’s own expense.</div>
+<i>Shortlisted applicants will be notified for an interview and will be required to provide food sampling for the School Canteen Selection Committee at the applicant’s own expense.</i></div>